-The data on 5 can further be presented in 8.
+The data on Table 5 can further be presented in Figure 8.

 Figure 8.
 Diagram of face-to-face and online learning ratio

 It can be seen from table 5 and figure 8 that F2F learning activity was conducted for 17 times, amounting to 60.17% of total activity, while online learning activity was conducted for 11 times, amounting to 32.29% of total activity.
 In this ratio, it can be assumed that blended learning model had been used.
 It is in tune with Allen, Seaman, & Garret [11] which stated that blended learning is a learning which has online learning activity portioned around 30-79% of total activity, combined with face-to-face learning activity.